Smile, you’re on camera!

 Where should body-worn cameras be used?

-The public overwhelmingly supports the use of body-worn cameras in private-sector frontline roles, especially where tensions can run high.
+Americans overwhelmingly support the use of body-worn cameras in private-sector frontline roles, especially where tensions can run high.

 Most supported use cases: